nus-cs2030s/2324-s2/docs/vim/tips.md

 :terminal
 ```

 This command splits the window and add a terminal, within which you can compile or run your code.

 ### Abbreviation

 You can use the command `ab` to abbreviate frequently typed commands.
 E.g., in your `~/.vimrc`,

 ```
-ab pl cs1010_print_long(
+ab sop System.out.println
 ```

-Now, when you type `pl `, it will be expanded into `cs1010_print_long(`
+Now, when you type `sop `, it will be expanded into `System.out.println`

 ### Auto-Completion